thatdanish/Priority_Traffic_Surveillance/README.md

 *An open source project*
 *This space will be updated regularly with more details about the project soon*

-**NOTE: Anyone is more than welcome to contribute a/an change/upgrade/bugfix etc.**
+**NOTE: Anyone is more than welcome to contribute a change/upgrade/bugfix etc.**